Apple Developer Program

 Sign in with your Apple ID and fill in your billing information.
 Then click Continue to complete the setup of your membership.

 - Fill in any remaining information on the following pages.
-Within 24 hours you will receive a confirmation email from Apple letting you know that your Developer Account is ready to use.
+Within 24 hours you will receive a confirmation email from Apple letting you know that your membership is approved and is ready to use.

 Step 5.
 Grant Access to Foxbright's partner Appazur

-Finally, when your Apple Developer account is ready, you’ll need to grant access to allow Foxbright's App partner Appazur to publish your app.
+Finally, when your Apple Developer Membership is approved, you’ll need to grant access to allow Foxbright's App partner Appazur to publish your app.

 Click the “+” to add a new user.

-Enter Email, First Name, and Last Name (Contact email@example.com to provide you with this information).
+Enter Email, First Name, and Last Name (Contact Support to provide you with this information).

 The Apps section may be left blank.
 If you have any non-Appazur apps, you can restrict Appazur’s access to specific apps here.